symetryn/cbt/README.md

-# Computer Based Test System In Java using RMI and Web Technology
+# Computer Based Test System In Java using RMI and Web Services